 This will open a navigation dialogue from which you can locate the folder that contains the missing master photos.

-Click ‘Choose’ and Lightroom will update the folder name and re-make the links in one operation without leaving an empty misnamed folder.
+Click ‘Choose’ and Lightroom will update the folder name.
+It will also re-make the links in one operation without leaving an empty misnamed folder.

 Updating Photo Locations in Other Catalogues